cflurin/homebridge-mqtt/README.md

 **get accessoy/accessories**

 The purpose of this topic is to retrieve accessory Definitions.
-Use `homebridge/from/set` for control your devices.
+Use `homebridge/from/set` to control your devices.

 ```sh
 topic: homebridge/to/get